A Creative Legal Approach To Co-Owner Disputes

 Disputes between co-owners occur, however, causing anger and frustration.
 In these situations, guidance from an experienced real estate litigation attorney is required.

-The lawyers at The Stone-Siegel Law Firm in Santa Cruz, California, represent clients in a wide array of real estate matters, including disputes between couples, siblings, friends and business partners who co-own property.
+The lawyers at in Santa Cruz, California, represent clients in a wide array of real estate matters, including disputes between couples, siblings, friends and business partners who co-own property.

 A Solutions-Oriented Approach Customized To Your Needs

 Co-ownership disputes arise over a number of disagreements, including: